cloudacademy/openshift-voteapp-demo/README.md

 * Builds
 * ImageStreams

-Will also show you how to work with OpenShift's S2I (source-to-image) build technology.
+We'll also show you how to work with OpenShift's [S2I](https://github.com/openshift/source-to-image) (Source-to-Image) build technology.

 ![OpenShiftDeployment](/docs/OpenShiftDeployment.png)